Born in 1849 in Gournay-sur-Marne (France), EUGÈNE CARRIÈRE died in Paris in 1906.

-Resisting all classification, this painter, engraver and draughtsman – who was the contemporary of Gustave Moreau, Odilon Redon and Paul Gauguin, among others – surrounded himself very early on with the most influential figures of the artistic and literary world of his time: Roger Marx, Jean Dolent, Alphonse Daudet, Edmond de Goncourt, Gabriel Séailles and Paul Verlaine.
-His friendship with Auguste Rodin marked his pictorial work which, like that of a sculptor, was inspired by tangible reality and the discovery of matter.
-“For him, as for his masters, painting, which is a work on the surface, gives the sensation of volume and weight. […] In each portrait painted by Carrière lies the solid and mechanical beauty of a skeleton” wrote the journalist and art critic Gustave Geffroy in 1906.
+This unclassifiable painter, engraver, and drawer—the contemporary of Gustave Moreau, Odilon Redon, and Paul Gauguin, among others—quickly surrounded himself with the most influential figures of the artistic and literary world of his time, including Roger Marx, Jean Dolent, Alphonse Daudet, Edmond de Goncourt, Gabriel Séailles, and Paul Verlaine.
+His friendship with Auguste Rodin left a mark on his work, which drew its inspiration from tangible reality in a way similar to Rodin’s.
+The journalist and art critic Gustave Geffroy wrote in 1906, ‘For him, as for his masters, painting, which is surface work, gives the feeling of volume and weight. […] Each one of Carrière’s portraits houses the solid and mechanical beauty of a skeleton.’

 A precursor to Modernism, Carrière founded the Académie Carrière in 1890 in the Rue de Rennes in Paris.
 Among his students were those who would become known as the Fauvists—André Derain, Francis Jourdain, and Henri Matisse.
 Pablo Picasso, on his arrival in the city in 1901, also studied under Carrière, whose quasi-monochrome palette is a recognised influence on Picasso’s pink and blue periods.

 Throughout his life, Carrière demonstrated a mastery of chiaroscuro.
 This led him to privilege light over colour, and to create complex and mysterious plays of transparency and depth.
 Like furtive, evanescent apparitions ungraspable by the brush, his figures emerge as if from a landscape, from a background, from another spacetime.